geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 I could start by constraining the way that it's currently written to actually write things correctly.
 So we haven't hacked for assign to do the toposort correctly.
 I'm going to try to see how to do assign.
-Because what assign actually means is that a view of a buffer UOP can mean different things at different parts of the schedule before or after the assign.
+Because what assign actually means is that a view of a buffer UOp can mean different things at different parts of the schedule before or after the assign.
 And there has to be a way to tag that view buffer.
-Right now we have preload, but it's not actually a good UOP because it's not local and you can't actually graph rewrite that.
+Right now we have preload, but it's not actually a good UOp because it's not local and you can't actually graph rewrite that.

 **Geohot** [[00:16:22](https://www.youtube.com/watch?v=Ha4yFviaLps&t=982)]
 Yeah, so I see what you're saying.